Office of the Dean

 Violence Intervention and Prevention (VIP) Center

-The Green Dot Overview training targets faculty, staff, and students.
+The Green Dot Overview training targets faculty, staff and students.
 The training will introduce the basic elements of Green Dot while using persuasive and inspirational language to engage participants in immediate action.
 This training may be particularly useful for employees who interact with students to be able to initiate conversations with those who may be experiencing interpersonal violence.
-To view available trainings and register to attend, visit the VIP program and events page.

 Suicide Prevention

 According to the National Mental Health Association, suicide is the second leading cause of death among college-age students, with an estimated 1,088 occurring on campuses each year.
-With training you can learn how to save the life of a student, friend, colleague, family member, or neighbor.
+With training you can learn how to save the life of a student, friend, colleague, family member or neighbor.

 In as little as 1½ hours you can learn to recognize the warning signs of suicide and how to apply three simple steps that may save a life.
 Presented by a certified instructor, each training includes information on: